Most online users consider Mozilla Firefox web browser to have more than sufficient amount of privacy-friendly tools right out of the box.

 There is no doubt about the fact that unmodified and standard web browser like the one we mentioned before, the Tor Browser, provides more protection than all the mainstream browsers.

 But the problem is this:

 If the user is using several add-ons via the web browser then that makes the user more unique.

-And Random Agent Spoofer can just move in and adjust the user’s USER AGENT in order to change the information.
+And User-Agent Switcher and Manager can just move in and adjust the user’s USER AGENT in order to change the information.

 If you are not using a ton of add-ons then the user agent isn’t going to do much.